Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Propagation close to the crossing area

 \section{Propagation close to the crossing area}

-Our goal in this section is to extend the result of Theorem~\ref{WPexp1} up a the time $t^\flat-c\delta$ for some $c>0$ and $\delta\ll 1$.
-We follow the same strategy as in the preceding section and checks carefully the dependence in~$\delta$ of the estimates.
+Our goal in this section is to extend the analysis of the preceding section up to a time $t^\flat-c\delta$ for some $c>0$ and $\delta\ll 1$.
+We follow the same strategy as in the preceding section and carefully check the dependence in~$\delta$ of the estimates.